-The purpose of this Water Resource Plan (Plan) is to provide Storey County (County) with a documented plan and policy related to the County's ability to provide a sustainable water supply to its customers even during periods of extended drought.
+The Water Resource Plan (Plan) provides Storey County (County) with a documented plan and policy related to the County's ability to provide a sustainable water supply to its customers even during periods of extended drought.
 This Plan also addresses the requirements of Nevada Revised Statute (NRS) Chapter 287 as amended by Senate Bill (SB) No. 150 (2019) to require governing bodies to develop and maintain a water resource plan by 2029.